Guidelines for physiotherapy treatment of patients following an elective Reverse Total Shoulder replacement

 Continue to use sling as advised by surgeon or physiotherapist.

-Continue exercises as above until week 6
+Continue exercises in phase 1 as above until week 6

 Aim for full passive flexion and abduction.

 Do not force the movement.